pyenchant/pyenchant/website/content/install.rst

  * The only installed dictionary is for the English language
  * A copy of the `glib2.dll` and other dependencies are included
  * This does not work if your Python installation uses 32 bits
- * This uses a bit of custom build scripts that may not be correct.
-   (More details in the `pyenchant/build-enchant repository <https://github.com/pyenchant/build-enchant>`_)
- * Only old versions of PyEnchant / Python are available.
-See `the list on pypi <https://pypi.org/project/pyenchant/#files>`_.

-Note that we are still working on

-* how to install more dictionaries
-* provide an alternative implementation using the Win32 API directly

-See `PyEnchant issues <https://github.com/pyenchant/pyenchant/issues>`_ for details.

 Using MinGW
 +++++++++++